Faith Loves Company

 Loss of Authenticity

 When you suppress your true feelings to make other people happy or “keep the peace”, you lose touch with who you really are.
+Sooner or later, you don’t actually recognise the person looking back at you in the mirror.

 Erosion of Boundaries